jrbinks/rancid-mellanox/README.md

 - Copy `mlnxlogin` to your rancid bin location (`/usr/local/rancid/bin/` perhaps).
 - Modify the path to expect at the start of it if required.
 - `chmod +x /usr/local/rancid/bin/mlnxlogin`
-- Copy mellanox.pm to your rancid libexec location (`/usr/local/rancid/lib/rancid` or somesuch)
+- Copy mellanox.pm to your rancid libexec location (`/usr/local/rancid/lib/rancid` or somesuch).
-- Modify the path to perl at the start of it if required
+- Modify the path to perl at the start of it if required.
 - `chmod +x /usr/local/rancid/libexec/mellanox.pm`
-- Edit `rancid.types.conf` (in `/usr/local/rancid/etc` or the like)
+- Edit `rancid.types.conf` (in `/usr/local/rancid/etc` or the like) and add:
-and add:
 ```
 mellanox;login;mlnxlogin
 #mellanox;script;mlnxrancid